Skip to main content

-Why this happens
+Why this happens:

-How to identify if this has happened?
+How can you tell if this has happened?

 If you have small negative balance settlements that are sitting in Xero/QuickBooks and have no bank transactions to reconcile them against then you can check the following to see if Amazon has rolled the negative balance forward: